nhatthai/Microservices-EKS/README.md

 Sample Microservice on EKS, using Github Actions for deployment to EKS

 ## Goals
-+ Using Terraform: create Infrastructure in EKS
++ Using Terraform: create Infrastructure
 + Deploy microservice on AWS EKS with Github Actions
 + Message Bus with RabbitMQ and SQS
 + Integrate OpenTelemetry for tracing and metrics between services